GTA 6 News And Leaks: New Map, Release Date, Female Protagonist And More

 Previous leaks had also hinted at Rockstar Games covering South America in GTA 6.
 Originally, it was planned that players could travel between Vice City and several areas of South America.
 However, the undertaking ended up being too massive for the project and so the developers shelved that idea.
 That said, there could still be a few special missions which could be set in South American regions such as Brazil.

 A couple of years ago, people had allegedly posted some leaked gameplay footage from GTA 6 on the GTA Forums website.
 The footage showed several familiar spots from Vice City in modern-day graphics.
-Fans also observed the familiar Malibu club, Ocean View Hotel, Little Haiti and Vice Beach.
+Fans also observed the familiar Malibu Club, Ocean View Hotel, Little Haiti and Vice Beach.
 The leaked footage also hinted at the presence of an underground railway system.
-Best of all, Rockstar Games had confirmed that all the leaked footage was authentic.
+Best of all, Rockstar Games actually confirmed the authenticity of the leaked footage.

 10 Of The Best Video Games Releasing In May 2023